nroduit/nroduit.github.io/content/getting-started/_index.en.md

 ### Try Weasis now

-These native installers below replace the weasis-portable.zip package (still available [here](https://sourceforge.net/projects/dcm4che/files/Weasis/) until version 4.0) and no longer requires [Java](https://www.java.com/en/download/) to be installed on the system.
+These native installers below replace the weasis-portable.zip package (still available [here](https://sourceforge.net/projects/dcm4che/files/Weasis/) until version 4.0) and no longer requires Java to be installed on the system.
 It also serves as a basis for launching Weasis from a web context using the [weasis protocol](weasis-protocol).
 See below the differences between the [weasis distributions](#weasis-distributions).

 {{< latest-download "deb" >}}

+See this [page](download) for getting the list of all the packages to download and other Websites distibuting Weasis.

+{{% notice note %}}
+To manage Weasis version at the server side, it is possible to install the [Weasis web package](https://github.com/nroduit/weasis-pacs-connector#installation) which will upgrade the native installation at the client side (it works for minor releases by updating all the plug-ins except the launcher).<br>
 The different possibilities for integrating Weasis with other systems are described [here](../basics/customize/integration).

-{{% notice note %}}
-To manage Weasis version at the server side, it is possible to install the [Weasis web package](https://github.com/nroduit/weasis-pacs-connector#installation) which will upgrade the native installation at the client side (it works for minor releases by updating all the plug-ins except the launcher).
 {{% /notice %}}

 {{% notice tip %}}
 Join the [google group](http://groups.google.com/forum/#!forum/weasis) (Choose Email to read this group) to stay informed about new releases and updates.
 {{% /notice %}}

 ### General Topics